Radware/DP_Health_AWS/README.md

 ### Action Lambda Upload ###
 Unlike the Detect, action lambda uses builtin modules only, hence to use the Action Lambda only the `DP_HA_Action.py` should be uploaded to AWS Lambda.<br>
+To make sure the Lambda subnet is skipped when performing route table changes, the lambda expects an environment variable `LambdaSubnetId` holding the ID of the detector lambda.